 You can, but raw shrimp seared quickly tastes much fresher.
 If you use cooked, just defrost and toss in the sauce.

 The only difference between boom boom shrimp and bang bang shrimp is the sauce used, usually.
-Both versions are usually battered and deep-fried though, while my crispy boom boom shrimp is lighter because we skip the heavy batter and the deep fryer.
+Both versions are usually battered and deep-fried though, while my crispy version is lighter because we skip the heavy batter and the deep fryer.

 If you tried this Easy Boom Boom Shrimp, it would mean so much to me if you could leave a review & a star rating to let me know how you found it!
 I love hearing about your experiences – it motivates me to keep creating more and more recipes for you guys 💛 Let’s get cooking! – Mimi x